 - and the significance of the paper’s contribution to a new understanding of a text or issue.

 These prizes are awarded by the Humanistic Studies program in memory of the late A. William Haarlow III ’63, who cared deeply about Humanistic Studies.
 His generosity and that of his family have helped make the program flourish.

 Educational trips for HUM 216-219 students who wish to deepen their knowledge of Greece or Rome.
-Priority is given to students who completed the entire Sequence (HUM 216-219).
+Only students that have completed the entire year will be eligible to apply for a Fall 2019 trip.
+(HUM 216-219).

 The Princeton University Humanities Council and Seeger Center for Hellenic Studies invite students who successfully complete HUM 216-219 to apply to spend the following Fall Break in Greece or Rome.
 These trips offer the opportunity to build upon the classroom experience through first-hand exposure to Greek and Roman history and culture.
 Approximately 10 to 12 students will be selected to participate in each trip.